mateidragony/AoC/2015/README.md

 ## The problems I struggled the most on

+19\.
+[Medicine for Rudolph](https://adventofcode.com/2015/day/19) (I don't know how, but I think the input is fixed.
+The general solution is too slow.)

 ## Least favorite problems

 4\.
 [The Ideal Stocking Stuffer](https://adventofcode.com/2015/day/4) (This was a bit boring.
 I got lucky racket has an md5 module!)\